cody-scott/ArcLint/readme.md

 ## **Global Rules**

-If you would like to apply a rule to many different fields, then you should create a global rule and specify it in the rules array.
+If you would like to apply a rule to many different fields, you should create a global rule and specify it in the rules array.
 Like within the field rules, global rules should be unique to its scope.

 At the root level of your json file, a "globalRule" should be defined.
 This should have "globalRules" as the key and an array as the value.